symfony/symfony-docs/best_practices/introduction.rst

 -------------------------

-This guide aims to fix that by describing the **best practices for developing web apps with the Symfony full-stack framework**.
+This guide aims to fix that by describing the **best practices for developing web apps with the Symfony full-stack Framework**.
 These are best practices that fit the philosophy of the framework as envisioned by its original creator `Fabien Potencier`_.